Petition to Cross-Register

 This process was established to (1) strengthen an academic program by including a course or courses not taught by the home institution; (2) resolve a course scheduling conflict that delays timely program completion; or (3) utilize existing faculty, facilities, and resources more efficiently.
 The Associate Dean will consider requests based on whether a viable pathway for resolving course scheduling conflicts exists at SUNY Cortland, and/or if avenues for strengthening the program exists at SUNY Cortland.

-NOTE: Submission deadlines are December 1 for spring courses and July 1 for fall courses.
+Important: Submission deadlines are December 1 for spring courses and July 1 for fall courses.

 - Review the host college website or materials to determine the course offerings for a given semester.
 Use the transfer equivalency charts to check the course equivalent.
 If the course is not on the charts, obtain and print out a course description.